 Due to the possibility of blood clots or scar tissue forming inside a cardiac stent and restricting blood flow, unneeded stents can end up weakening the heart.
 In severe cases, these complications can lead to serious, permanent injuries or even death.

 Several factors determine how many cardiac stents patients can have, but studies show that more stents aren’t always better.
 A 2011 study in the Journal of the American Medical Association reviewed 144,000 nonemergency cardiac stents and found that only 50% were considered to be appropriate, leaving 38% as uncertain and 12% as inappropriate.

 With the risks and complications that can follow cardiac stents, doctors should consider the best procedure for a patient instead of inserting unnecessary stents.

-If you or a loved one have been injured as a result of an unnecessary or improperly inserted cardiac stent, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of an unnecessary or improperly inserted cardiac stent, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice and medical negligence are different but very much related in that medical malpractice…